Articles

 Over the last two years the Pritzker Foster Care Initiative has made seminal grants for curriculum development and evaluation of our peer-to-peer efforts.
 The curriculum revision helped us align the student modules with a new reimbursable role called Peer Support Specialist; we hope that further advocacy will provide a pre-career pathway from which students can take off into mental health career specialties.

 Two organizations stepped up to support specific schools: FundaMental Change, helmed by Angela Padilla and focused on the San Fernando Valley, helped support a new WYA at Charles Maclay Middle School in Pacoima.
-And we’re delighted that first-time funder U.S. Venture is supporting Jordan High School in Watts this year.
+And we’re delighted that first-time funder U.S. Venture Schmidt Family Foundation is supporting Jordan High School in Watts this year.

 UniHealth Foundation has made a crucial contribution by supporting two schools over a two-year period.
 Last but not least, the Children and Youth Behavioral Health Initiative granted by the state’s Department of Public Health, Office of Health Equity, is supporting six of our campuses over a three-year period.
 This grant covers salary support, student stipends, and campaign materials as well.